 If you walk away from your vehicle with the keys inside, it's an easy target for joy riders or professional thieves -- so don't do it.
 When you park your Chevrolet and open the driver's door, you'll hear a chime reminding you to remove your key from the ignition and take it with you.
 Always do this.
-Your steering wheel will be locked, and so will your ignition.
-If you have an automatic transaxle, taking your key out also locks your transaxle.
+Your steering wheel will be locked, and so will your ignition and transaxle.
 And remember to lock the doors.